 OUI/DUI Court Process in Massachusetts and Elsewhere

-Many steps occur following a Massachusetts drunk driving arrest, and our attorneys at the DUI Defense Group have a thorough understanding of the process.
+Many steps occur following a Massachusetts drunk driving arrest, and our attorneys at Pollack Law Group, P.C.
+(PLG) have a thorough understanding of the process.

 DUI Involves Two Legal Matters: RMV and Criminal Court